Baddies (TV series): Overview and casting

-On March 27, 2025, the cast for Baddies Africa was announced with Natalie, Rollie, Scotty, Ahna Mac, Diamond The Body, Ivori, Big Lex, Summer, Badd Dolly, and Pretty P all returning as series regulars.
+On March 27, 2025, the cast for Baddies Africa was announced with Natalie, Rollie, Scotty, Ahna Mac, Diamond the Body, Ivori, Big Lex, Summer, Badd Dolly, and Pretty P all returning as series regulars.
 Tesehki and Jela will not be returning as Jela confirmed via Instagram that she would not be returning; this confirmed her departure from the network.
-Tinkaabellaaa will also not be returning due to her pregnancy, which she publicly revealed by debuting her baby bump on stage during the Baddies Midwest Reunion.
+Tinkaabellaaa will also not be returning due to her pregnancy, which she publicly revealed by debuting her baby bump on stage during the Baddies Midwest reunion.
 Biggie has put on a “baddie timeout,” meaning that she may or may not return at any point during the season but is on the official cast lineup.
 Amber Rose and Marissa Da’Nae were announced as the new celebrity cast, with Tommie Lee and Stunna Girl making a special appearance; this marks Stunna Girl's return to the series, reprising her role from Baddies West.
 Fania, Kold Killa, Tavii Babii, Elsie K, Russian Kream, Kay Rixan, and Choco Brown were announced as the audition and online audition picks for the season.
 Laterly Amber Rose along her niece, Latina Rose are confirmed as replacement for the Season.
 Filming is set to start at the end of March 2025 with the official trailer being released on May 5.
 The season premiered on May 11.

-On October 12th, 2025, The cast for Baddies USA was announced with Natalie, Rollie, Scotty, Tommie Lee, Chrisean Rock, Ahna Mac, Diamond The Body, Sukihana, Biggie, Tesekhi, Mariahlynn, Sapphire, Big Lex, Badd Dolly, Summer None Other, TinkaaBellaaa, Fania, Tavii Babii, Kold Killa, NuNu, Smiley, Big Gretch, And with Bad Girls Club baddies making appareances they are Jela, Camilla, Judi Jai, Sarah Oliver, Persuasian, Lo London, Bri, Janelle, Seven, and Cat.
+On October 12, 2025, the cast for Baddies USA: Chapter 1 was announced with Natalie, Rollie, Scotty, Tommie Lee, Chrisean Rock, Ahna Mac, Diamond the Body, Sukihana, Biggie, Tesekhi, Mariahlynn, Sapphire, Big Lex, Badd Dolly, Summer None Other, TinkaaBellaaa, Fania, Tavii Babii, Kold Killa, NuNu, Smiley, Big Gretch returning for the season.
+Alongside them, some Bad Girls Club baddies will be making appearances, including Jela, Camilla, Judi Jai, Sarah Oliver, Persuasian, Lo London, Bri, Janelle, Seven, and Cat.